 We’re excited that you want to ride bikes with us!
-Our group rides vary from super casual cruises like our monthly Full Moon Ride or our weekly Saturday morning Coffee Ride to a little more fast paced Thursday Night Road Rides and our Tuesday Night Ladies Ride.
+Our group rides are generally casual cruises like our Full Moon Ride or our Second Saturday morning Coffee Ride; for 2021 we may bring back the Tour de Garden.
 Regardless of the ride, we have a few expectations of those who pedal with us.
-If you are unable or unwilling to agree and adhere to the following guidelines, you will not be welcome in the shop or on the rides.
-We appreciate everyone working together to ensure our rides and shop atmosphere are welcoming, safe, happy places for everyone.
+If you are unable or unwilling to agree and adhere to the following guidelines, you will not be welcome on the rides.
+We appreciate everyone working together to ensure our rides atmosphere are welcoming, safe, happy places for everyone.
 We have a zero tolerance policy when it comes to sexual harassment and any discriminatory behavior.
 Let’s just be decent humans, shall we?
 Thanks for riding and thanks for understanding.

 OBC guidelines are designed to provide riders with enjoyment, exercise, training, support from other cyclists, & safety.
 At the same time, we strive to promote a positive image of cyclists in our actions – on and off the bike.
 The guidelines are: